 4. Parental Rights and Opportunities for Involvement

 a.
-Each year, the principal or designee of a Title I school shall provide notice to parents of the school’s written parent and family engagement policy, parents’ right to be involved in their child’s school and opportunities for parents and family members to be involved in the school.
+Each year, the principal or designee of a Title I school shall provide notice to parents of the school’s written parent and family engagement policy, parents’ right to be involved in their child’s school and opportunities for parents and family members to partner with the school.

 b.
 Each year, the principal or designee of a Title I school shall provide notice to parents of their right to request information regarding student participation in state-required assessments.